software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 {: .important-title }

-> Exercise 12
+> Exercise 8
 >
 > Create the "user story" and "task" labels and a label _for each user story_ as described above.
 Come up with a _short description_ for each user story for the labels, such as "add quiz".

 Now that we have the labels, let's create an issue for each user story.
 Click the "Issues" tab and click the green "New issue" button on the right.
-Set the issue title as "As a teacher, I want to add a quiz so that my students can learn about course-related topics".
+Set the issue title as "{{site.sprint_1_user_story_1}}".
 With the description we can provide additional details if we can't fit everything in the title.
 On the right, click "Labels" and choose labels "user story" and "add quiz", which indicate that this issue is related to a certain user story.
 Then, click "Projects" on the right and choose "Product Backlog".
 This will add the issue to the Product Backlog project.
 Finally, click the "Submit a new issue" button to create the issue.

 {: .note }